tamc/excel_to_code/README.md

-# excel_to_code
+# Excel to Code

-Converts some excel spreadsheets (.xlsx, not .xls) into some other programming languages (currently ruby or c).
-This allows the excel spreadsheets to be run programatically, without excel.

-Its cannonical source is at http://github.com/tamc/excel_to_code

 [![Tests Passing](https://travis-ci.org/tamc/excel_to_code.svg?branch=master)](https://travis-ci.org/tamc/excel_to_code)

+excel_to_c - roughly translates some Excel files into C.

+excel_to_ruby - roughly translates some Excel files into Ruby.

+The motivation is to allow spreadsheets to be:

+1. Embedded in other programs (such as web servers, or optimisers)
+2. Without depending on any Microsoft library (the generated files are self contained)

+# Install

+Requires Ruby.
+Install by:

+    gem install excel_to_code

-# Running excel_to_code
+# Run

 To just have a go: